 But we also know there have been many top scorers who are now in the med-school of their dreams, who also had to retake the MCAT.

-In this article, we’ll cover how top scorers approach retaking the MCAT, so you can do the same, and ensure your highest chances of hitting your target MCAT score this time.
+In this article, we’ll cover how top scorers approached retaking the MCAT, so you can do the same, and ensure your highest chances of hitting your target MCAT score this time.

-One of the biggest mistakes MCAT retakers make is starting to study soon after they get their scores back.
-If you want to hit your target score, do not do this.
+One of the biggest mistakes MCAT retakers make is starting to study really soon after they get their scores back.
+If you want to hit your target score, we don’t recommend doing this.